stadium-software/samples-upgrading/readme.md

 If you feel you can change the code yourself, please [add a pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/incorporating-changes-from-a-pull-request/merging-a-pull-request-with-a-merge-queue#adding-a-pull-request-to-a-merge-queue) and I will review your fix!

-## Staying up-to-date
+## Watching repos
 In order to get notified when the Github repo changes, select the "Watch" button on the repo page and select the "All activity" option.
+This will ensure that you are made aware of updates as soon as they are released.

 ## Git Docs
 1. [Git CSM](https://git-scm.com/docs)